WangLab-ComputationalBiology/btc-scrna-training/material/docs/batch-correction.md

 !!! note "Question"

     How does the batch correction method influence subsequent results?
 Furthermore, does a change in cell proportion affect the quality metrics?
+A: `Run_Harmony` and `Run_Correction_Metrics`

 ## Reference